Abhinish-Kumar/DSA/String/Chapter3.md

 - UTF-16 Encoding: JavaScript strings use UTF-16, which means each character is stored as either one or two 16-bit units.
 Most common characters are stored in one unit, while more complex characters use two units (a surrogate pair).
 - Unicode Code Points: Every character has a unique Unicode code point.
 JavaScript can handle these code points and convert them into the UTF-16 encoding used internally.

-## Unicode

-### **1. Global Character Representation**
-- **Purpose:** Unicode provides a comprehensive character set that includes virtually all characters from written languages, symbols, and emojis.
-- **Range:** Supports over 1.1 million characters, using code points ranging from `U+0000` to `U+10FFFF`.

-**In Summary:**
-- **ASCII:** Essential for simple character encoding and legacy systems, providing a foundation for more complex encodings.
-- **Unicode:** Critical for modern applications, enabling consistent, global character representation and supporting diverse languages and symbols.